Comenius-Abduction-Team/CATS-Abduction-Solver/README.md

 * *-log: \<boolean\>* whether output log files should be created. *true* by default.
 * *-out: \<string\>* custom relative path to output log files.
 * *-p: \<boolean\>* prints a simple progress bar into the console.
 Most useful when *-d* or *-t* is set.
 Set to *false* by default.
+* *-debug: \<boolean\>* prints detailed messages that describe events happening during the algorithm's run into the console.
+Set to *false* by default.

 #### Relevance for multiple observation
 In the case where observation consists of multiple assertions (also called multiple observations), there are two ways of defining a relevant explanation.